 03:00 PM Retreat concluded

-The beds in most Buddhist meditation centers are not designed for comfort.
-They’re planks of wood that force you to sleep on your back.
-This is done to enforce “mindful sleeping.”
-I don’t know how to qualify whether or not I had a mindful sleep, but I did sleep deeply there.
+The beds in most Buddhist meditation centers are not designed for comfort, as they are typically wooden planks that require one to sleep on their back.
+This is intended to encourage “mindful sleeping,” although I am unsure of how to determine whether or not I achieved this.
+However, I did manage to sleep soundly during my time there.

 The Meditation Practice